The Signal Square & Other Visual Signals to Aircraft

 The Signal Square was neither fish nor fowl.
 It was installed and maintained at aerodromes by Airports staff, and operated by the resident groundsman or airport fireman on the instruction of the air traffic controller or flight service officer.

 The Signal Square, or signal area, contained symbols to indicate visually to over-flying aircraft conditions on the aerodrome.
-It had pre-War origins, and was intended for aircraft that carried no radio communications equipment (which included most light aircraft well into the 1960s).
+It had pre-War origins, supplementing an earlier set of ground signals, and was intended for aircraft that carried no radio communications equipment (which included most light aircraft well into the 1960s).
 As soon as ICAO was created in 1947, Annexe 14 contained (and still does) instructions on the size and construction of the Signal Square.
 Annex 2 describes its use by aircraft.
 Ground signals are still used at aerodromes to this day the landing T and the gliding-in-operation symbol being the most common ones, but the general use of the signal square had fallen into disuse by the late 1950s when VHF air-ground communications had been largely introduced.

 square was marked out on the ground in the vicinity of the control tower and the